samuelroiz/DA_Heroes_Of_Pymoli/README.md

 ![Player Count](https://github.com/samuelroiz/DA_Heroes_Of_Pymoli/blob/main/Images/player_count.png)

-The total amount of players the server have currently in the game is 576
+The total amount of players the server have currently in the game is 576.

 ![Gender Demographics](https://github.com/samuelroiz/DA_Heroes_Of_Pymoli/blob/main/Images/gender_demographics.png)

 This is a table of the gender population.
 The server currently have more men than females and others.
+Men have a percentage of 84%.

 ![Purchasing Analysis Gender](https://github.com/samuelroiz/DA_Heroes_Of_Pymoli/blob/main/Images/purchasing_analysis_gender.png)